VilledeMontreal/politique-libre/Directives/PublicationProjetVille.md

 1. Estimated costs (number of employees assigned to project, tasks required to maintain project following publication, estimated period of participation, etc.).

-## Publication

-### Intellectual property

-A project maintainer must ensure that the city holds the legal rights for open-access publication of a software project on behalf of the city, before such publication occurs.
-The project maintainer does so by:
-1. Ensuring that any files that is to be part of the publication is exclusively the city’s intellectual property.<br>
-or
-1. Ensuring that the city holds the necessary rights to publish all files to be included in the publication under the open-source licence concerned (see the Licence section).
-Open-source publication of the project is done on behalf of city to the public repository specified by IT.
-If a project is accepted as open source, all future contributions to it are covered by the Directive on Contributions to an Existing Software Project.

-### Open-Source Software Registry

-The project will be published in GitHub under the city’s account at github.com/villedemontreal
+Contacting the Open-Source Committee is the way to start the process of publication of the project.

+### Management of a published project

-### Project Maintainers
+### Open-Source Project Maintainers

 One or more project maintainers must be designated prior to publication.
 A maintainers should usually have an in-depth understanding of the project and will be able to oversee its coding and other features.
-The project maintainer is responsible for managing project development and ensuring that the city can benefit from open-access publication.
+The project maintainer is responsible for managing project evolution to ensure that the city can benefit from open-source publication.

 We recommend naming more than one maintainer to ensure maintenance of the project.